Entropion is the turning in of an edge of an eyelid, causing the lashes to rub against the eye. It usually is seen on the lower eyelid.

 Entropion can be present at birth (congenital).

-In babies, it rarely causes problems because the lashes are very soft and do not easily damage the cornea.
+In babies, it rarely causes problems because the lashes are very soft and do not easily damage the eye.
 In older people, the condition is usually caused by a spasm or weakening of the muscles surrounding the lower part of the eye.
-This causes the lid to turn inward.

 Although rare in North America and Europe, trachoma infection can cause scarring of the inner side of the lid, which may cause entropion.
 Trachoma scarring is one of the three leading causes of blindness in the world.

 Risk factors for entropion are:

 - Chemical burn

 Your health care provider can usually diagnose this condition by looking at your eyelids.
 Special tests are usually not necessary.